 News Corp.
-(NWSA)’s News of the World tabloid probably hacked into the mobile-phone voice mails of over a thousand people, a lawyer for victims told a London judge today, citing new police figures.
+(NWSA:US)’s News of the World tabloid probably hacked into the mobile-phone voice mails of over a thousand people, a lawyer for victims told a London judge today, citing new police figures.

 The Metropolitan Police Service increased the number of likely victims to 1,174 from 829, said the lawyer, Hugh Tomlinson, in a London court.
 The data, including about 4,800 “potential” victims, was disclosed days before News Corp.
 Chairman Rupert Murdoch and his son, James, will testify at a U.K. media-ethics inquiry stemming from the scandal.